 - Cartanza Substation

 - College Road Substation

 - Danner Farm Substation

-- Division Street Substation Plan to expand in the future
+- Division Street Substation

 - Dover Downs Substation

 - Frazier Substation

 - General Scott Substation (North Street)

 - Horsepond Substation

 - Lebanon Substation

 - Mayfair Substation

 - McKee Substation

 - Mid-City Substation

 - St. Joan's Substation

 - VanSant Substation

 In general, the substations appeared to be in acceptable operating conditions.
 All battery sets in the system substations are less than ten years of age.
-The City has replaced switchgear throughout the system and now has all SEL equipment.
-Mr. Paul Waddell provided a tour of the substations with Ted Kelly on February 7th, 2019.
-Mr. Kelly also toured portions of the system on his own on February 7th.
+The City has replaced switchgear throughout the system and now has a mix of SEL and ABB based equipment.
+Mr. Paul Waddell provided a tour of the substations with Adam Young and Craig Brown on February 6th, 2020.
 The General Scott Substation has relatively new breakers, and the 12-kV switchgear and controls were upgraded in FY 2016.
 Horsepond Substation was rebuilt and included a three breaker 69-kV system for the 69-kV bus and the substation logic was reprogrammed.
 At the Cartanza Substation, Delmarva has expanded their side of the substation.
 In the Lebanon Substation work on the capacitor bank has been completed.
 Maintenance requirement for battery testing has been completed for NERC requirements.
+Mayfair Substation was upgraded by removing old ABB protection relays and installing SEL microprocessor relays as well as installing CTs for transformer protection.

-The City has recently completed the process of replacing conductor throughout the entire 69-kV system.
+The City has recently completed the process of replacing hundreds of insulators throughout the entire 69kV system.
 In addition, the City has invested heavily in its undergrounding program to increase system reliability.
 Moving forward, the system will continue to be converted from overhead to underground distribution, but this process has slowed to allow for further evaluation.